Mrs. Frisby and the Rats of NIMH: Related works

 After the death of O'Brien, his daughter, Jane Leslie Conly, wrote two other novels based on the rats of NIMH.
 Racso and the Rats of NIMH (1986) tells the story of a city rat who runs away to join the new colony, befriending Timothy, while saving the colony from a flood along the way.
 In R-T, Margaret, and the Rats of NIMH (1990), the rats rescue two lost human children who in turn help to save the colony before winter.
 Constance Vidor commented that "Conly's books continue her father's emphasis on the theme of social responsibility while weaving in new characters with more personal problems".

 Adaptations

+1972 dramatization

+In 1972, Miller-Brody Productions recorded a dramatization of the book for Newbery Award Records.
+Narrated by William Griffis, the dramatization featured Joan Shepard as Mrs. Frisby, Lionel Wilson as Nicodemus, Jack Grimes as Justin, Pierre Cache as Mr. Ages, Earl Hammond as Brutus, Libby Crane as Theresa and Corinne Orr as Mrs. Fitzgibbon.

 1982 version

 In 1982, the animated film The Secret of NIMH was released, directed by Don Bluth; it was his first feature film outside of Walt Disney Animation Studios.
 The film adds a mystical element completely absent from the novel, with Nicodemus portrayed as a wise, bearded old wizard with magic powers and an enchanted amulet, rather than as an equal of the other rats.
 The character of Jenner is made a villain who is still present with the rats, rather than having left them before the story begins.
 The crow Jeremy has much greater prominence as comic relief in the film than he has in the book.
 Additionally, the Frisby family name was changed to "Brisby" to avoid trademark infringement with the Frisbee.